Oladeleeke/Stock-Market-Performance-Tracker/README.md

 I built a Stock Market Performance Tracker to analyze and compare the historical performance of Renewable Energy vs. Oil Stocks
 Introduction/Overview

 I built a Stock Market Performance Tracker to analyze and compare the historical performance of Renewable Energy vs. Oil Stocks using SQL, Python (pandas, yfinance), and Azure Data Studio.
-The dataset includes price trends and trading volumes of major companies like Tesla (TSLA), ExxonMobil (XOM), BP, Chevron (CVX), Enphase Energy (ENPH), and NextEra Energy (NEE).
+The dataset includes price trends and trading volumes of major companies like:
+Tesla (TSLA),
+ExxonMobil (XOM),
+BP,
+Chevron (CVX),
+Enphase Energy (ENPH),
+NextEra Energy (NEE).

 Key Steps & Technologies Used:
 Data Extraction: Fetched stock data from Yahoo Finance using yfinance in Python